thenewwazoo/homebridge-lutron-caseta-leap/README.md

 The easiest way is to use the [`get_lutron_cert.py`](https://github.com/gurumitts/pylutron-caseta/blob/dev/get_lutron_cert.py) script that comes with the [`pylutron-caseta`](https://github.com/gurumitts/pylutron-caseta) project, without which this would not have been possible.

+*NOTE*: these instructions may be out of date!
+If this doesn't work, please read the script itself.

 To use the script, you'll want to check out the repo:
 ```
 git clone https://github.com/gurumitts/pylutron-caseta.git